Skip to main content

 4. Grant the user access to the database.

-1. Create MySQL semi-sync cluster of arbitrary configuration
+1. Create a MySQL semi-sync cluster of custom configuration

 data "selectel_dbaas_datastore_type_v1" "datastore_type_1" {